Semester in Shanghai (for Chinese Students)

 - Located in the Yangpu District north of Shanghai’s city center, the university is serviced by the city’s extensive subway system with a train station is just a short walk from campus.

-Students select 2-4 classes.
-Each course is worth 3 Fudan credits (48 contact hours).
-The below courses are offered in Mandarin.
-For further information or to request syllabi, please contact TEAN.
-Courses that do not meet the minimum number of students enrolled by Aug 12 will not be offered.
+Courses that do not meet the minimum number of students enrolled by August 12 will not be offered.
 Students are encouraged to have alternative courses selected from the list in the event of a course no longer being available.

 - Culture Resources of Cities in China